skeetybeefy/generic-todo/README.md

-this is a genetic todo
+this is a generic todo